NCAR/python-tutorial/source/tutorials/yourfirst.rst

     ..

-    Everything should install smoothly, and now you will be able to :code:`import mysci` in *any* Python code that you write, regardless of where that code is...*as long as you use the same :code:`python` interpreter*!
+    Everything should install smoothly, and now you will be able to :python:`import mysci` in *any* Python code that you write, regardless of where that code is...*as long as you use the same :code:`python` interpreter*!
 See the Note below.

     .. note::